f-droid/fdroid-website/_docs/Building_Applications.md

 ### App data directory aka _fdroiddata_

-To do anything, you’ll need at least one repository data directory.
-It’s from this directory that you run the `fdroid` command to perform all repository management tasks.
+To do anything, you'll need at least one repository data directory.
+It's from this directory that you run the `fdroid` command to perform all repository management tasks.
 You can either create a brand new one, or grab a copy of the data used by the main F-Droid repository: